Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon HD 5830 is 122% quicker than the Radeon HD 4730 in general, because of its greater bandwidth. (explain)
+Memory BandwidthIn theory, the Radeon HD 5830 should be quite a bit faster than the Radeon HD 4730 in general. (explain)

-Texel RateThe Radeon HD 5830 will be quite a bit (approximately 100%) faster with regards to anisotropic filtering than the Radeon HD 4730. (explain)
+Texel RateThe Radeon HD 5830 is quite a bit (more or less 100%) better at texture filtering than the Radeon HD 4730. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison